josiahn99/kc1yqn-website/projects/propagation/index.md

 ### Summary
 **Question:** What kind of propogation can I expect, under normal conditions and beyond, for VHF / UHF?

-Even before I bought an HT, a major concern about getting into amateur radio was whether I would be able to hear anything on VHF from my current living situation.
-In the suburbs, simplex didn't seem like a likely route to making contacts, so it became a question of repeaters.
-There aren't many repeaters within my 6-mile line-of-sight circle, so my expectations were low.

-As it turns out, my initial guess didn't incorporate topopgraphy or repeater height, which play a major role in being able to reach much, much further than expected, which leads to opportunities to conduct further analysis that algin the observations with theory.

-** Key Conclusion **: Ground elevation is part of your antenna height, too.
-Don't blindly trust the equations.
-Think about how they are derived.
+**Goals:** Understand local repeater infrastructure and how VHF / UHF radio waves propogate.
+Develop a baseline for comparing future antennas and troposcopic ducting.

+Before I bought my first radio, I was concerned I wouldn't hear anything.
+This was largely a result of a quick google search - even from the 2nd floor of my house, it appeared I would be physically limited to repeaters within a 6 mile radius.
+I realized later this didn't consider factors like ground elevation and repeater height, and ultimately I've been able to work wide coverage repeaters much further than expected.

 ### Initial Expectation - Line of Site Calculations

-The first and primary determinant for line of site VHF/UHF communication is based on the curvature of the earth.
+The first and primary determinant for line-of-site VHF/UHF communication is based on the curvature of the earth.
-Derived from the pythagorean theorem, the equation for distance is based on the heights of the transmitting and receiving stations, h1 and h2:
+Derived from the pythagorean theorem, the equation for distance is based on the heights of the transmitting station (there's actually a lot more than that, as you'll see further on in this article):

-d = 1.23( sqrt(h1) + sqrt(h2))
+d = 1.23 * sqrt(h)

-Where d is in miles, h1 and h2 are in feet.
+Where d is in miles, h is in feet.

 (I like this summary at [continuouswave.com](https://continuouswave.com/radio/radioHorizon.html)for explaining how this is derived).

-From a second floor window, I have about 23 feet of height from the top of my slim jim antenna.
-Plugging this into the formula, you get about a circle with radius 5.9 miles.
+From a second floor window, I have about 23 feet of height, and plugging that in, I got a circle with radius 5.9 miles.
 Not bad, but also not great.
 Not enough to reach any wide area repeaters.
 I was certainly concerned I wouldn't be able to transmit or receive much of anything.

-This is a large reason I went into buying my first HT with meager expectations and hedged my bets by buying a DMR capable radio with a DMR hotspot.
+### Reality

+I did read early on how the rubber duck antenna that comes with the radio is very meager, so though I wasn't ready to go with a permanent or semi-permanent antenna, I upgraded to a signal stick.

+d = 1.23( sqrt(h1) + sqrt(h2))

-### Data Collection
+### Further Data Collection

 At this point, I am forming a baseline with stations I can receive, as this is easier to accomplish.